 Since October 2013, the Board of Directors has adopted share ownership guidelines for directors and executive officers.
-This policy enables the Bank to meet its objective of aligning directors' and executives' interests with those of the shareholders.
+This policy enables the Bank to meet its objective of aligning directors' and executives' interests with

-Under these guidelines each director, within three years of joining the Board, is required to accumulate 4,500 shares (6,750 for the Chairman of the Board), and to maintain at least this ownership level while serving as a member of the Board.
+Under these guidelines each director, within three years of joining the Board, is required to accumulate 4,500 shares (6,750 for the Chairman of the Board), and to maintain at least this ownership level while serving as a

 The Chief Executive Officer is required to own shares of the Bank's common stock worth at least four times his annual base salary.
 Other executive officers are required to own stock equal to one time their annual base salary.
-These executive officers have up to seven years to comply with this share ownership requirement, measured from the later of the date of adoption of these guidelines or the date that they became subject to the guidelines.
+These executive officers have up to seven years to comply with this share ownership requirement, measured from the later of the date of adoption of these guidelines or the date that they became subject to the